Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 optimized versions for all CPU architectures supported by recent HPE Cray machines.

 Finally, the scientific and math libraries also contain HDF5 and netCDF libraries in sequential and parallel versions.
+These are included because it is essential that they interface properly with MPI parallel I/O and the Lustre file system to offer the best bandwidth to and from storage.

 Cray used to offer more pre-installed third party libraries for which the only added value was that they compiled the binaries.
 Instead they now offer